KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Beyond Optional in Real-World Projects: Missing, None, and Unset Koudai Aono
 Room 104AB
+a missing key (the field is absent), an explicit None (the value is present and intentionally null), an unset input (the caller didn't specify the field, so you must not touch it).

 Security
 Anatomy of a Phishing Campaign
 Mike Fiedler
 Room 103ABC
+In July 2025, PyPI users received emails
+September 2025 follow-up campaign targeting pypi-mirror.org

 Switching from Sphinx to Markdown
 Kattni